Overview of the Landlord-Tenant Laws in Michigan

 24 hours Illegal drug activity

-The landlord may mail the notice to the renter by first class mail, drop it off at the rental property, or deliver it to the tenant in person.
+A property owner may mail the notice to the renter by first-class mail, drop it off at the rental property, or deliver it to the tenant in person.

 The following information should be contained in the notice: